Quansight-Labs/quansight-labs-site/posts/2021/10/interchange-dataframe-protocol-for-cudf.md

 - **Buffer** has methods to describe the contiguous block of memory of the column data i.e device (GPU, CPU, ...), memory address, size, etc...

-For more details, please have a look at [python code of the protocol interfaces](https://github.com/data-apis/dataframe-api/blob/main/protocol/dataframe_protocol.py) and [design concepts](https://github.com/data-apis/dataframe-api/blob/main/protocol/design_requirements.md).
+For more details, please have a look at [Python code of the protocol interfaces](https://github.com/data-apis/dataframe-api/blob/main/protocol/dataframe_protocol.py) and [design concepts](https://github.com/data-apis/dataframe-api/blob/main/protocol/design_requirements.md).

 ### What is expected from cudf implementation